 The immense redwood trees only grow on the Northern Pacific Coast between the Monterey Bay and Southern Oregon, so you definitely won’t want to miss out on visiting these ancient wonders.
 Nothing compares to seeing the giant redwoods up close!

+While getting to Muir Woods can be hard.
 Several of our tours make stops in this majestic park.
 Booking one of our Muir Woods tours is a great way to reserve your park entrance.
 It’s also a hassle-free form of transportation to Muir Woods!

 Bike the Golden Gate Bridge